ctallum/MagmaBoy-and-HydroGirl-Game/README.md

 python main.py
 ```

 Once the game is running, a screen will pop up, showing you the menu and directions.
-Use the arrow keys to control Magmaboy and WASD keys to control Hydrogirl.
+Use the arrow keys to control MagmaBoy and WASD keys to control HydroGirl.
 While in the level, you can press the escape key at any time to return to the level select screen.

 ## Sources
 The only external sources used were: